NatronGitHub/Natron/Documentation/source/guide/thenodes-image-read.rst

 Main settings

 - "Frame rate" defaults to the value as found in the file.
-It can be overriden if the file has been encoded with the wrong values
+It can be overridden if the file has been encoded with the wrong values

 .. note::
    A numbered file sequence has no absolute framerate.
 So, when loading a sequence you should set the Frame rate here as Natron can not guess from the file.
 As noted below this will however not change the behavior of Natron

 .. note::
    Natron is frame rate agnostic.
 It means that it will always process one frame in the source to one frame to the output.
 The framerate is mainly a metadata.
-You can do framerate conversions explicitely in your node tree.
+You can do framerate conversions explicitly in your node tree.
 (24 to 25fps with "retime" node set at speed 0.96)